Setup Calendars in the Onboarding Dashboard

 This step is not required when the operational calendar structure is set to Same as fiscal calendar.

-9) Review the auto-calculated Operational calendar end date.
+11) Review the auto-calculated Operational calendar end date and Operational reporting week.

-The operational calendar end date cannot be edited.
+• The Operational calendar end date cannot be edited directly.
 Make adjustments to the Operational calendar structure or Operational calendar start date to update the calculated Operational calendar end date.

 This step is not required when the operational calendar structure is set to Same as fiscal calendar.